 - Ability to report on different projects

-💎 In summary: a technical basis for scalability
+💎 In summary: a technical foundation for scalability

-Multify does everything to make a multilingual Tilda website appear to search engines and analytical systems as a full-fledged system of several local sites, not just a translation.
+Multify does everything to make a multilingual Tilda website look to search engines and analytical systems like a full-fledged system of several local sites, and not just a translation.

 📌 Features:

-- Its own robots.txt and sitemap.xml for each language
+- Separate robots.txt and sitemap.xml for each language

 - Flexible redirects with template support